Discharging Debt in Indianapolis

 Debt Discharge Through Bankruptcy

 In order for debtors to obtain a fresh financial start, they must determine what the best option is for their circumstances.
 Individuals who file for bankruptcy immediately recognize the benefits of this action.

 - Refinancing of a mortgage

 - Cancellation of collection actions

 After receiving a bankruptcy discharge order, filers will also be able to receive credit card offers to begin rebuilding their credit.
 Although most debts can be eliminated, some are not dischargeable.
 Some of the debts that cannot be discharged include student loans, child support, alimony, as well as federal, state, and local taxes.
 The timing of a discharge will largely depend on the chapter of bankruptcy you choose.
 At the end of a Chapter 7 bankruptcy, most dischargeable debts are eliminated.

 Under a Chapter 13 bankruptcy, the discharge can take place after the debtor has promptly made payments ordered by the court.
 Keep in mind, however, that debtors will be responsible for any debts that are acquired after filing and before receiving a discharge.
 Also, the court can deny a discharge under either bankruptcy chapter if the debtor failed to complete the mandatory instructional course on financial management.

-Contact Jackson & Oglesby Law LLC to obtain a free evaluation!
+Contact the Indianapolis debt discharge attorneys at Jackson & Oglesby Law LLC to obtain a free evaluation!